-A. I suppose at this stage I would be Interim Medical Director and have had contact with Joanne Donnelly as part of the ELA Trust meetings.
-GMC was already aware of this case.
-It was in the list of ongoing issues within Joanne Donnelly's emails and minutes before that.
-Dr. Wright would have been already updating her.
-So from the time, I understood from the time the MHPS investigation started the previous year, which was 2017, that there was some discussion between her and Dr. Wright in relation to private practice and undertaking of not doing private practice.

-The reason behind this is, if there is an MHPS

-investigation and also an SAI which is still ongoing, until that is concluded and the report is available and discussed and assured, until then he should stop doing private practice at his home.
-We did indicate to Joanne Donnelly that he is, obviously Mr. O'Brien is being monitored under the action plan on the Trust, but there is obviously no monitoring arrangements at his home.
-So she requested an undertaking that Mr. O'Brien will not do a private practice, so that was the background of this issue.

-Now, that would be my first-time meeting with Joanne Donnelly in the GMC ELA Southern Trust liaison meeting.
-I would have gone through the minutes before and
+Ms. Donnelly advised that in their view, GMC view, it would be prudent for you to secure an undertaking.
+So he is repeating what was said at the meeting.
+Just by way of orientation then, so what, if you can elaborate, 1 2 was the concern here, can you recall?
+3 I suppose at this stage I would be Interim Medical Α. Director and have had contact with Joanne Donnelly as 4 5 part of the ELA Trust meetings.
+GMC was already aware 16:00 of this case.
+It was in the list of ongoing issues 6 7 within Joanne Donnelly's emails and minutes before 8 that.
+Dr. Wright would have been already updating 9 So from the time, I understood from the time the her.
+10 MHPS investigation started the previous year, which was 16:00 11 2017, that there was some discussion between her and 12 Dr. Wright in relation to private practice and 13 undertaking of not doing private practice.
+14 The reason behind this is, if there is an MHPS 15 16:01 16 investigation and also an SAI which is still ongoing, until that is concluded and the report is available and 17 18 discussed and assured, until then he should stop doing private practice at his home.
+We did indicate to 19 Joanne Donnelly that he is, obviously Mr. O'Brien is 20 16:01 21 being monitored under the action plan on the Trust, but there is obviously no monitoring arrangements at his 22 23 So she requested an undertaking that Mr. O'Brien home.
+24 will not do a private practice, so that was the background of this issue.
+25 16:01 26 27 Now, that would be my first-time meeting with Joanne Donnelly in the GMC ELA Southern Trust liaison meeting.
+28 29 I would have gone through the minutes before and

-1 afterwards and then when this, again this request came, 2 I discussed this issue with Mrs. Toal as HR Director, asking her advice and opinion in that regard.
-3 obviously, discussed this with Simon Gibson who was the 4 5 Assistant Director in the Medical Director's office and 16:02 assisting me in those meetings.
-6 7 So I think there is also another chain of communication 8 which I have added in to my addendums as well in terms 9 of how my reflection was at that point in time.
-10 16:03 11 I wanted to, obviously, understand better from the 12 Trust point of view and position what we have to do and 13 therefore I discussed this with Mrs. Toal.
-There was 14 some lack of clarity in terms of what we are expected 15 to do or what we are supposed to do from The Trust 16:03 16 point of view and my personal view at that stage, I was 17 leaning towards obviously to get the undertaking, but 18 how we are going to do that.
-19 136 Yes, just to interrupt you by way of assistance, Q. 20 hopefully.
-If you go to page 621 of your core bundle 16:04 and if we go to TRU-263996.
-So you've already alluded 21 that:
+1afterwards and then when this, again this request came,2I discussed this issue with Mrs. Toal as HR Director,3asking her advice and opinion in that regard.
+I also,4obviously, discussed this with Simon Gibson who was the5Assistant Director in the Medical Director's office and 16:026assisting me in those meetings.

+So I think there is also another chain of communication 8 9 which I have added in to my addendums as well in terms of how my reflection was at that point in time.
+10 16.03I wanted to, obviously, understand better from the 11 12 Trust point of view and position what we have to do and 13 therefore I discussed this with Mrs. Toal.
+There was some lack of clarity in terms of what we are expected 14 15 to do or what we are supposed to do from The Trust 16:03 16 point of view and my personal view at that stage, I was leaning towards obviously to get the undertaking, but 17 18 how we are going to do that.

+19 136 Q. Yes, just to interrupt you by way of assistance, 20 hopefully.
+If you go to page 621 of your core bundle 16:04 21 and if we go to TRU-263996.
+So you've already alluded 22 to your engagement with Vivienne Toal on this issue.
+This is 22 June.
+This is some two weeks after your 23 24 meeting with the GMC ELA.
+You explained to Mrs. Toal 25 that: 16.04

-"JD is clearly requesting an undertaking from AO'B on the basis of Patient Safety risks.
-I know Trust haven't demanded this before from Mr. O'Brien, however, to your engagement with Vivienne Toal on this issue.
+27 "JD is clearly requesting an undertaking from AO'B on 28 the basis of Patient Safety risks.
+I know Trust 29 haven't demanded this before from Mr. O'Brien, however,